 Domenichi implements the REAL HARD (Representing Educated Active Leaders Having A Righteous Dream) youth leadership development program at Oakland High School and Oakland Technical High School.
 He is originally from Chicago where he worked with youth in various capacities for over a decade.

-Domenichi is a former elementary school Science teacher and holds a degree in Elementary Education from Northeastern Illinois University.aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
+Domenichi is a former elementary school Science teacher and holds a degree in Elementary Education from Northeastern Illinois University.

 Cara has been part of the Oakland Kids First team since 2009 through a range of roles including – supporting REAL HARD and PASS-2 programs as a school partner, volunteering as a Board Member, contracting with OKF, and also working directly on staff.
 Currently, Cara supports organizational development and communications part-time and contributes to grant writing, reporting, program assessment, and sharing our story across platforms.

 Cara earned a MA in Education Policy, Organization and Leadership Studies from Stanford University, a teaching credential from San Francisco State University, and a BA in English from Washington University in St. Louis.

 Kelly makes sure everything runs smoothly in the OKF office, from ordering supplies to keeping the office tidy, Kelly is the one!
 She also manages the OKF social media and newsletter.
 She was born and raised in West Oakland and is an OUSD graduate.
 She attended San Diego State University as a low-income, first-generation college student.